modular-component/website/docs/extensions/writing-extensions.md

 ## Setting a field and stage transform hook

-At its simplest, a stage definition should contain:

-- A `field` property containing the name of the argument modified by the stage (`lifecycle`, `props`...)
-- A `useStage` property containing a hook generating the argument value based on previous arguments
+A stage definition contains a `field` and `useStage` properties as described above.

 Extensions are written as functions that return this definition.
 They should use the `ModularStage` helper type to ensure both their `field` and `useStage` properties are correctly typed for inference.